manfredsteyer/2023_01_11/index.md

 ### Occurrences and Variations

 - This is a usual pattern used in all examined libraries
-- The Provider Factories for the `Router` and `HttpClient` have a second optional parameter that takes additional features (see Pattern Features, below).
+- The Provider Factories for the `Router` and `HttpClient` have a second optional parameter that takes additional features (see Pattern _Feature_, below).
-- Instead of passing in the concreate service implementation, e. g.
-LogFormatter, NGRX allows to take either a token or the concreate object for reducers.
+- Instead of passing in the concrete service implementation, e. g.
+LogFormatter, NGRX allows taking either a token or the concrete object for reducers.
-- The `HttpClient` takes an array with functional interceptors via a `with` function (see Pattern Feature, below).
+- The `HttpClient` takes an array with functional interceptors via a `with` function (see Pattern _Feature_, below).
 These functions are also registered as services.

 ## Pattern: Feature